 Alexandra Minna Stern, Dean of Humanities at UCLA, is excited by the potential of Path to Open for authors and their scholarship.
 “It is very gratifying to witness this innovative partnership among presses and JSTOR to create a program that will expand access to scholarship.
 There is a diverse and compelling body of humanities work that deserves much wider circulation, and Path to Open will dramatically increase access to and engagement with hundreds of scholarly books.”

-Along with ACLS, organizations instrumental in Path to Open’s development include the University of Michigan Press, University of North Carolina Press, and Lyrasis.
+Along with ACLS, organizations instrumental in Path to Open’s development include the University of Michigan Press and University of North Carolina Press.

 “Path to Open is an important new component in the array of emerging models designed to support open access book publishing,” said Sharla Lair, Senior Strategist of Open Access and Scholarly Communication Initiatives at Lyrasis.
 “Smaller publishers will especially benefit from having diverse options to explore as they seek a sustainable approach for an open access publishing program.”

 Presses and ACLS asked JSTOR to join the discussions and to help pilot Path to Open given its extensive experience developing scalable solutions with the community.
 JSTOR works with thousands of publishers and libraries to fund the digitization and preservation of back issues of academic journals and has a successful fund-to-open model for primary sources through Reveal Digital.
 The JSTOR platform itself reaches millions of users every day, offering the reach and impact that authors, presses, and libraries are looking for.